Creating an MCP Client: Connecting LLMs to the Real World

 const conversation: Array<{ role: 'user' | 'assistant'; content: any }> = [];

-A readline interface is created to accept user input from the command line.
-We also initialise a conversation array to maintain the ongoing chat history between user and Claude.
+A readline interface picks up user input from the command line.
+We also initialise a conversation array to hold the ongoing chat history between user and Claude.

 The Main Input-Processing Loop